 TEACHING Professor Schutt teaches courses in research methods and statistics, complex organizations, and sociology of law.
 Research methods are the foundation for the progress of social science and he has focused on the practices we use to investigate the social world.
 Schutt’s comprehensive social science research methods text, Investigating the Social World: The Process and Practice of Social Research, is now in its 9th edition with SAGE Publications; a new concise, updated, and fast-paced version, __Understanding the Social World: Research Methods for the 21st Century__ is now available; a coauthored brief edition is in its 6th edition and coauthored derivative versions for criminal justice, social work, education, and psychology have been published by SAGE Publications. the blog, Researching in a Social World, provides commentary related to Investigating the Social World and the other texts.
 A webinar on Mixed Methods for SAGE Connection provides a first-hand account of how to design research to investigate complex social research questions.

 SERVICE Russell Schutt served for a total of 24 years as Department Chair and as Graduate Program Director and has been a member of the University of Massachusetts Boston’s Faculty Council and chair or member of numerous committees.
-He has also been Secretary of the Eastern Sociological Society and has led service research projects for many public and private, non-profit agencies.
+He has also been Secretary of the Eastern Sociological Society, Chair of the American Sociological Association’s Evolution, Biology, and Society section, and has led service research projects for many public and private, non-profit agencies.
 He received the University of Massachusetts Boston’s **2007 Chancellor’s Award for Distinguished Service.** THE PhD PROGRAM IN SOCIOLOGY AND THE MASTER’S PROGRAM IN APPLIED SOCIOLOGY The Department of Sociology at the University of Massachusetts Boston offers a PhD Program in Sociology, with three areas of concentration: the sociology of health and mental health, communities and crime, and migration and globalization.
 Students seeking research careers as applied sociologists can apply to its Master of Arts Program in Applied Sociology and study social policy, social theory, research methods, and research findings in medical sociology, criminology, and other areas.
 The Department sponsors a Graduate Certificate in Survey Research in collaboration with the Center for Survey Research, and collaborates on a Graduate Certificate in Forensic Services with the Departments of Psychology and Counseling Psychology.
 A graduate publicity poster can be downloaded and newsletters are available here. .

 Office Hours Office hours are posted each semester (and are available from a department administrative assistant, at 617-287-6250 (7-6250 or 7-6251 from a campus phone).
 Feel free to call Ellen Noone at 617-287-6251 to schedule an appointment, or e-mail, stop by during my office hours, or call at any other time with or without an appointment.
 Summer appointments must be scheduled in advance.